-- The Ministry for Economic Development and Trade, whose main function is to participate in the formation of state investment policy. - The Russian Investment and Tender Corporation, which organises investment tenders and legal protection of investments.
-The corporation has a database of Russian and foreign investment bids. - The State Investment Corporation, created to implement state policy in the investment sphere and to provide foreign investors with political risk guarantees. - The Russian Financial Corporation, founded with the aim of maintaining effective investment in the country.
+- The Ministry for Economic Development and Trade, whose main function is to participate in the formation of state investment policy. - The Russian Direct Investment Fund is created under the leadership of the President and Prime Minister of Russia to co-invest alongside top global investors, acting as a catalyst for direct investment in Russia. - The State Investment Corporation, created to implement state policy in the investment sphere and to provide foreign investors with political risk guarantees. - The Russian Financial Corporation, founded with the aim of maintaining effective investment in the country.
 It is the official agent of the Russian Government for centralised credit management. - The Central Bank, which devises and implements money and credit policy; forms the investment climate in the country; is the agent of the Russian Government for the placement of state loans; establishes a secondary securities market (acts as a broker).